2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/002_CollisionDetection/002_Narrow_Phase.md

 First of all, we need to see how we can make sure that two objects really collide with each other.

+Sometimes this presents a (quite common) problem when it comes to precision: computers have no knowledge of infinity (due to their finiteness, see [computers are (not) precise](#precision_issues)).
+This means that we may need to give some leeway and define an "acceptable error" in our calculations, thus we will create a "small enough value" (which in math is represented by the greek letter "epsilon": $\epsilon$) and change our algorithms accordingly.

 ### Collision Between Two Points

 This is the simplest case: points are mono-dimensional objects, and the only way two points can collide is when they have the same coordinates.